coaxialsoftware/workspace/README.md

 workspace
 =========

-Lean and fast browser based IDE.
+A new IDE concept based on web technologies with a focus on extendibility and user experience.

+The editor main features are:

+- Easy to install and portable.
+Runs locally or remotely.
+- Client/Server based.
+Client handles rendering, while server handles most heavy tasks.
+- A Plugin API.
+Plugins can be enabled by project or by workspace.
+- A simplistic yet powerful UI.

 Dependencies
 ------------

-- iojs >3.0 and npm.
+- node >3.0 and npm.
 - A modern web browser.

 Installation
 ------------

-To install from npm
+To install from npm (stable)

 	npm -g install @cxl/workspace